STEM Leader 7

 The Young STEM Leader Programme (YSLP) is a national leadership programme in Scotland which spans seven levels of our 3-18 curriculum, the highest of which is STEM Leader 7.

-Also known as SL7, this pinnacle level of the programme gives students the chance to gain a SQA Credit Rated Award that sits on the Scottish Credit Qualifications Framework at Level 7, that's the same level as Advanced Highers and HNCs.
-Furthermore, this award carries relevant SCQF Credits and is included in the UCAS application to ensure STEM Leaders can gain enhanced recognition with employers, colleges and universities.
+Also known as SL7, this pinnacle level of the programme gives students the chance to gain an SQA Credit Rated Award that sits on the Scottish Credit Qualifications Framework at Level 7, that's the same level as Advanced Highers and HNCs, therefore carrying relevant SCQF Credits for STEM Leaders who complete the award.

 STEM Leader 7 overview